fwextensions/QuicKey/docs/chrome-store-description.md

 ★ Incognito mode

 By default, Chrome extensions are not enabled in incognito mode.
 If you want to use QuicKey to switch to incognito tabs as well as normal ones, go to More tools > Extensions, scroll down to QuicKey, and check the "Allow in incognito" option.

+Tabs in incognito mode display the incognito icon, so you distinguish a normal tab from an incognito one with the same title.

 ★ Privacy